JimDesu/basis-lang/README.md

 - The fundamental datatype is a buffer
 - Mutation succeeds fully or fails fully
 - Polymorphism isn't just for object types
-- Hierarchical statecharts should be simple to implement
+- Hierarchical statecharts shouldn't be hard
 - Computational status is orthogonal to result state
 - Prefer small orthogonal concepts to rich overlapping ones
 - Special forms should be visually distinct from user-defined forms